awswa/implementing-cost-optimization-for-amazon-eks-compute-resources/content/0-Prerequisites/index.md

 ```

 > [!NOTE]
-> You have successfuly compelted all prerequisites and click [Cost Visualization for Amazon EKS](../1-EKS-Cost-Visualization/index.md) to continue. :+1:
+> **Congratulations!** You have successfuly compelted all prerequisites and click [Cost Visualization for Amazon EKS](../1-EKS-Cost-Visualization/index.md) to continue. :+1: